 5. Teaching How Culture Intersects with Family Systems

-One of the most impactful lessons a cultural genogram offers in therapist training is the understanding that culture is inseparable from family dynamics.
 Culture influences how families are structured, how roles are defined, and how communication flows across generations.
-By visually mapping these patterns, family therapists can begin to see how deeply cultural beliefs are embedded in the fabric of family life.
+By visually mapping these patterns with standardized professional symbols, family therapists can see how deeply cultural beliefs are embedded in the fabric of family life.

 6. Using Group Discussions to Build Multicultural Competence